Palawan – the best island in the world – has become popular among travelers thanks to its scenic islands beauty and its natural wonders.

 Pearls and Pearl Jewelries

-Aside from its beauty and culture, Palawan also offers a wide variety of food that may serve as a souvenir.
+Palawan also offers a wide variety of local food that may serve as a souvenir.
 Many of these are considered as the pride of their respective municipalities where they have originated from.

 Buti-buti is made with dehulled but unpolished native rice with bran that is usually red or brown in color.
 These grains are pan-roasted until they pop and look like popcorn.
 Caramelized muscovado sugar is added to the grains to sweeten and bind the caramel – coated poprice that is later molded (by hands) into small balls that are about the size of a golf ball.